 On characterization of elementary trapping sets of variable-regular LDPC codes

-In this paper, we study the graphical structure of elementary trapping sets (ETS) of variable-regular low-density parity-check (LDPC) codes.
+In this paper, we study the graphical structure of elementary trapping sets (ETSs) of variable-regular low-density parity-check (LDPC) codes.
 ETSs are known to be the main cause of error floor in LDPC coding schemes.
-For the set of LDPC codes with a given variable node degree dl and girth g, we identify all the non-isomorphic structures of an arbitrary class of (a, b) ETSs, where a is the number of variable nodes and b is the number of odd-degree check nodes in the induced subgraph of the ETS.
-Our study leads to a simple characterization of dominant classes of ETSs (those with relatively small values of a and b) based on short cycles in the Tanner graph of the code.
-For such classes of ETSs, we prove that any set S in the class is a layered superset (LSS) of a short cycle, where the term 'layered' is used to indicate that there is a nested sequence of ETSs that starts from the cycle and grows, one variable node at a time, to generate S. This characterization corresponds to a simple search algorithm that starts from the short cycles of the graph and finds all the ETSs with LSS property in a guaranteed fashion.
-Specific results on the structure of ETSs are presented for dl = 3, 4, 5, 6, g = 6, 8 and a, b ≤ 10.
-The results of this work can be used for the error floor analysis and for the design of LDPC codes with low error floors.
+For the set of LDPC codes with a given variable node degree dl and girth g, we identify all the nonisomorphic structures of an arbitrary class of (a, b) ETSs, where a is the number of variable nodes and b is the number of odd-degree check nodes in the induced subgraph of the ETS.
+This paper leads to a simple characterization of dominant classes of ETSs (those with relatively small values of a and b) based on short cycles in the Tanner graph of the code.
+For such classes of ETSs, we prove that any set S in the class is a layered superset (LSS) of a short cycle, where the term layered is used to indicate that there is a nested sequence of ETSs that starts from the cycle and grows, one variable node at a time, to generate S. This characterization corresponds to a simple search algorithm that starts from the short cycles of the graph and finds all the ETSs with LSS property in a guaranteed fashion.
+Specific results on the structure of ETSs are presented for dl = 3, 4, 5, 6, g = 6, 8, and a, b ≤ 10 in this paper.
+The results of this paper can be used for the error floor analysis and for the design of LDPC codes with low error floors.

 |Keywords||Characterization of elementary trapping sets, elementary trapping sets, error floor, left-regular LDPC codes, Low-density parity-check (LDPC) codes, short cycles, trapping sets|

 |Journal||IEEE Transactions on Information Theory|